Weighted Sylvester sums on the Frobenius set in more variables: Introduction

 There are many kinds of problems related to the Frobenius problem.
-The problems for the number of solutions (e.g., \cite{tr00}), and the sum of integer powers of values the gaps in numerical semigroups (e.g., \cite{bs93,fr07,fks}) are popular.
+The problems for the number of solutions (e.g., \cite{tr00}) and the sum of integer powers of values the gaps in numerical semigroups (e.g., \cite{bs93,fr07,fks}) are some of the interesting ones.
 One of other famous problems is about the so-called {\it Sylvester sums}

 (see, e.g., \cite[\S 5.5]{ra05}, \cite{tu06} and references therein), where ${\rm NR}(a_1,\dots,a_k)$ denotes the set of positive integers without nonnegative integer representation by $a_1,\dots,a_k$.
-In addition, denote the set of positive integers with nonnegative integer representation by $a_1,\dots,a_k$ by ${\rm R}(a_1,\dots,a_k)$.
-Brown and Shiue \cite{bs93} found the exact value for positive integers $a$ and $b$ with $\gcd(a,b)=1$,
+In addition, we denote by ${\rm R}(a_1,\dots,a_k)$ the set of positive integers with nonnegative integers representation by $a_1,\dots,a_k$.
+Brown and Shiue \cite{bs93} found the exact value of $s(a,b)$ for positive integers $a$ and $b$ with $\gcd(a,b)=1$,

 R\o dseth \cite{ro94} generalized Brown and Shiue's result by giving a closed form for

 where $\mu$ is a positive integer.